Feeding and Managing Horse with Equine Gastric Ulcer Syndrome

 - Poor performance

-Not all horses with gastric ulcers display symptoms and in mild cases, it can remain undiagnosed.
+Not all horses with equine gastric ulcer syndrome display symptoms and in mild cases, it can remain undiagnosed.

 What causes equine gastric ulcers?